Tomash667/carpg/readme.txt

 Role Playing Simulator

-Check doc folder for more information.
+Check doc/ folder for more information and changelog.
+Also check LICENSE and CONTRIBUTING.md.